 The design, supply and building contract for all three plants – which will reportedly have a total capacity of 200 megawatts – has been awarded to China Communications Construction Company (CCCC), one of China’s main state-owned construction firms, which has worked in more than 150 countries.
 The company’s expansion into the country comes after Nicaragua became the fourth Central American country to sign up to China’s Belt and Road Initiative in 2022, with Honduras becoming the fifth in 2023.

-Nicaragua has achieved 70% of its total energy being supplied by renewable sources, which include wind, solar, geothermal and biomass.
+According to the International Energy Agency, Nicaragua supplies around 60% of its total energy from renewable sources, including wind, solar and geothermal, with biomass – an often contested renewable – accounting for the largest share, at roughly 40% of total supply.
 “China has the best photovoltaic technologies in the world,” Ortega Murillo said on announcing the projects.
 “This gives us a guarantee that the project will be carried out in the best way and will ensure its best performance.”

 Local NGOs report that nearly 20% of Nicaragua’s energy is lost due to poor connections and obsolete systems, while many informal connections drive up distribution costs.
 Furthermore, distributors pay the highest energy prices in Central America, an expense that is ultimately passed on to consumers.